CfR.2/2017/1 How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 Building on an extensive literature review of key energy policies in the EU and the renewables energy technologies (RET), (which took place 19-20 November 2018) the potential impacts of different RET on biodiversity and the SDGs have been discussed in an expert workshop and built into an integrated model.

-The findings from the workshop along with the preparatory conceptual work have been integrated the draft final report.
+The findings from the workshop along with the preparatory conceptual work have been integrated into the draft final report.
 The draft results have been delivered to the requester, and the draft report has been reviewed by workshop participants and members of the EKLIPSE KCB.
-The report is currently in the process of reviewing/editing and will be released soon publicly on this website.
+The final report has been released and is available here.

 Process documentation of the request